-Create word clouds with all nouns, verbs, adjectives, and so on.
+Create word clouds with all nouns, verbs, adjectives, etc.

-At Tagxedo you can upload your own images.
-A great back-to-school night activity is to have each student upload his/her picture.
+At Tagxedo, you can upload images.
+A tremendous back-to-school night activity is to have each student upload their picture.
 Students then list words that describe their personalities.
 Display these on a bulletin board.
 Parents will have a great time trying to spot their children.

 In this “Get to Know You” activity variation, students create a word cloud representing a famous person’s life.
 They can include words that describe the person’s accomplishments, hobbies, and interests.